 How to blur the background in Photoshop Tutorial

-What is bokeh or blur in photoshop?
+What is bokeh or blur in Photoshop?

 Why is a blur so important?